 - Define the team’s goals and objectives.

-- There are several roles within a sales organization that are essential for its success.
+- Several roles within a sales organization are essential for its success.
 The responsibilities of a sales account manager, business/sales development representative, and sales support personnel must be clearly defined.

 - Assign specific tasks to each team member based on individual skills and strengths.